manmeet3591/fingerprint-volcano-enso-im/README.md

 Source of data: Indian Monsoon (AIR: ftp://www.tropmet.res.in/pub/data/rain/iitm-regionrf.txt), ENSO (Nino3: https://psl.noaa.gov/gcos_wgsp/Timeseries/Data/nino3.long.anom.data)

+# 2. Statistical significance of phase coherence analysis

-# 2. The statistical significance testing of the phase coherence analysis from observational data is performed by generating 5000 twin surrogates of ENSO and
+The statistical significance testing of the phase coherence analysis from observational data is performed by generating 5000 twin surrogates of ENSO and
 IM and performing the phase coherence analysis on all the pairs of ENSO and IM.
 The distribution of original relative phase difference is plotted with the distribution of 5000 surrogate relative phase difference.
 The code is present in the directory twin_surr_inst_data/

+# 3. Choosing the number of surrogates

-# 3. The number of surrogates required has been calculated using the methods named Holm's method Dunn-Sidak correction.
-The material on how to choose number of surrogates
-based on the alpha can be seen at the following links
+The number of surrogates required has been calculated using the methods named Holm's method Dunn-Sidak correction.
+The material on how to choose number of surrogates based on the alpha can be seen at the following links

 https://www.statisticshowto.com/holm-bonferroni-method/